 In Think and Grow Vegan, Glen reveals his journey from meat-eater to vegan through five stages: reduce, pescatarian, vegetarian, mostly vegan, and vegan.
 He also shines a light on common misconceptions about food, with easy-to-digest summaries of up-to-date research.
 His honest account will act as a guide for you if you decide to make the transition from any of these stages.

 Having tried many times to adopt a plant-based diet, only to go back to eating meat and dairy, it was refreshing to hear there was someone else who had experienced pretty much the same things as myself before eventually succeeding.
-Glen’s story made me realise that I wasn’t a total failure after all.
-And, it has given me the confidence to try again with the new found knowledge I’ve taken from this book.
-It’s really opened my eyes up to the unnecessary pressure I was putting myself under before to have ‘the perfect diet’.
+Glen’s story has really opened my eyes up to the unnecessary pressure I was putting myself under before to have ‘the perfect diet’.
 I now know that it's completely possible to enjoy the process whilst I learn and adapt as I go along with no deadline.

 A few years ago, my wife and I decided to eat less red meat having heard the news reports that it could give you cancer.
 Ever since then, we’ve seen the uptake of a plant-based diet in the mainstream and have occasionally tried many plant-based recipes in-home.
 On the most part, we have been pleasantly surprised by how nice they have been without meat, to the point where we don’t miss the meat in the recipe.
-We have zero intention of going ‘vegan’ as such because it looks a bit extreme, but wanted to know more about what could happen to us if we continued to eat more of these recipes in place of meat (in particular), fish, cheese, milk and eggs.
-Glen’s story does just that and has really opened our eyes to the simplicity and potential of further reducing our meat intake all the way through to a plant-based diet if we ever wanted to go there.
+Glen’s story has really opened our eyes to the simplicity of further reducing our meat intake all the way through to a plant-based diet if we ever wanted to go there.
 Maybe just not with the ‘vegan’ label though!
 But we now know more about all that too, so we’d be comfortable trying at least.